 Social media marketing is a huge part of almost every financial advisor’s digital marketing strategy.
 Because of that, there are many things that you need to keep in mind when it comes to creating awesome content, and also remaining compliant.

-FINRA (Financial Industry Regulatory Authority) and the SEC (U.S. Securities and Exchange Commission) have published a lot of regulatory notices and compliance guidelines that make the use of social media for advisors harder.
+FINRA (Financial Industry Regulatory Authority) and the SEC (U.S. Securities and Exchange Commission) have published many regulatory notices and compliance guidelines that make the use of social media for advisors more difficult.
 FINRA’s main goal is to supervise and control social media practices to make sure that investors are protected and market integrity remains intact.
 However, if you follow their guidelines, then remaining compliant on social media should be easy, as long as you follow the below tips.

 It’s something that is very important, and the below tips can keep you out of trouble and ensure that your firm is remaining compliant on its social media platforms.

-1. Have a policy in place & train all of your employees
+1. Have a policy in place and train all of your employees

 It’s pertinent that you have a policy, and that everyone at your firm knows exactly what that is!
 It should outline how you will be interacting with others on social media, and this includes training and monitoring your employees that will be engaging with clients, prospective clients or really anyone that you interact with on social!